Web usability: ISO approach

-Americans with Disabilities Act of 1990.
+Considerations

+Accessibility

+To attain universal usability for web-based services, designers and developers should take technology variety, user diversity and gaps in user knowledge into consideration.
+Web usability improvements may include providing a strong contrast mode for people with color vision deficiency.

+Language

+Multilingual websites should offer the same experience to the users.
+UI Alterations because the language and characters used should still provide the different components of usability.

-Mobile Usability
+Mobile usability

-With so many different mobile devices (screen size, make,..), it is crucial to consider how the users accomplish their task on a small screen.
-Web usability components should be met for the mobile device.
-The users should be awarded with the same feeling of satisfaction and accomplishment as if they had used a desktop or laptop.
+With many different mobile devices, it is crucial to consider how the users accomplish their task on a small screen.
+Web usability components should be appropriate for the mobile device.
+The users should be awarded with a similar level of satisfaction and accomplishment as if they had used a desktop or laptop.